interplaynetary/free-association/README.md

 ---

-To illustrate with another example: Imagine a potluck where pies you bake that you don't need (surplus) helps a neighbor spend less time cooking, _freeing their time_ to fix their oven — the same oven that later bakes bread for your community garden party.
-That's mutual-fulfillment: Your surplus doesn't vanish — is shared with those who directly/indirectly align with your needs/desires/values/goals, creating a ripple effect of mutual-support that comes back to you in unexpected ways while strengthening the network.
+To illustrate with another example: Imagine a potluck where your baking capacity composes with a neighbor's capacity, _freeing their time_ to fix their oven — the same oven that later enables bread-baking capacity for your community garden party.
+That's mutual-fulfillment: Your capacity doesn't vanish — it composes with those who directly/indirectly align with your needs/desires/values/goals, creating a ripple effect of mutual-support that comes back to you in unexpected ways while strengthening the network.

 This effectively moves us from _time as money_ to _time as mutual-fulfillment_!

 ## How Your Contributions Flow Through the Network 🌊

-When you contribute surplus to Free Association:
+When your capacities compose through Free Association:

-1. 🤝 **Your surplus flows to direct contributors** - Those you recognize as contributing to your self-actualization receive proportional shares of your surplus
+1. 🤝 **Your capacities compose with direct contributors** - Those you recognize as contributing to your self-actualization can compose with your capacities through mutual recognition proportions

-2. 🌐 **Your surplus flows to transitive contributors** - Those who support your direct contributors also benefit, creating ripple effects through the network
+2. 🌐 **Composition effects flow through the network** - Those who support your direct contributors also benefit from compositional relationships, creating ripple effects through the network

-3. 🔄 **Effects return to you in unexpected ways** - As others you've supported gain capacity, they can contribute to your self-actualization in ways you couldn't predict.
+3. 🔄 **Effects return to you in unexpected ways** - As others' capacities compose with yours, they can contribute to your self-actualization in ways you couldn't predict.

 4. 🌍 **Your values shape broader society** - Recognition can be given to those working on causes you value (climate action, community spaces, education) regardless of whether you directly benefit, allowing your influence to flow toward your social values.